SiFTW/MitchellLabWebsite/content/event/abbie-edwards-complete-brighton-marathon/index.md

 ---
-title: Abbie Edwards complete Brighton Marathon!
+title: Abbie Edwards completes Brighton Marathon for Cancer Research UK
 abstract: Abbie Edwards recently completed her first marathon in an impressive 4:48:17, raising funds for Cancer Research UK!
 We're all so proud of her.
 location: Brighton